Mahmoudahmeda/Subhunter/README.md

   Choose one mode per run.
 - For best results, use your own API keys for supported services (Shodan, SecurityTrails, etc.) in a YAML config file.
 - Ensure that the Chromium and Chromium Driver versions match your installed browser.
+- **It's preferred to filter the output file for duplicates** to ensure each subdomain appears only once in the results.

 ---